mangopy/tool-retrieval-benchmark/README.md

 ## 🧩 Resource

 Our benchmark is built by collecting existing well-established datasets.
-We provide the raw collected datasets and the processed version (e.g., the ToolRet) Please see our [paper](https://arxiv.org/abs/2503.01763) for more details.
+We provide the raw collected datasets and the processed version (e.g., the ToolRet).
+See our [paper](https://arxiv.org/abs/2503.01763) for more details.

 ## Citation
 ```txt